Effects of surface tension reduction on wind-wave growth and air-water scalar transfer: Direct numerical simulation

 The transport equation of the non-dimensional passive scalar $C$ is given by

 where $D$ is the diffusion coefficient of the scalar.

-The governing equations were solved using an arbitrary Lagrangian--Eulerian (ALE) method with boundary-fitted moving grids, which move in the vertical direction following interface deformation \citep{Komori(1993b),Komori(2010)}.
-The fifth-order upstream and fourth-order central finite difference schemes were adopted for the calculation of the advection and viscous terms, respectively.
+The governing equations were solved using an arbitrary Lagrangian--Eulerian (ALE) method with boundary-fitted moving grids \citep{Komori(1993b),Komori(2010)}. \Matsuda{ The grid points were allowed to move in the vertical direction following interface deformation, while they were fixed in horizontal direction.
+The grid points on the interface moved along with the vertical interface motion, and the vertical positions of the other grid points on the air and water sides were updated at each time step adapting to the interface height change.
+The governing equations described on the Cartesian coordinate were transformed to the equations on the generalized coordinate and solved in separated domains for air and water flows; i.e., the density and the viscosity for each flow were constant at each grid point.
+The detailed formulation of the ALE method used here is described in \citet{Komori(1993b)}. } The fifth-order upstream and fourth-order central finite difference schemes were adopted for the calculation of the advection and viscous terms, respectively.
 The velocity and pressure fields were coupled using the marker and cell (MAC) method.
 The time integration of each equation was calculated by the Euler implicit method.
 The reliability of the DNS code was confirmed with a comparison with laboratory experiment data \citep{Komori(1993b),Komori(2010),Kurose(2016)}.